OITPDX-CST126-01P-W2019/lab-1-mccrc530/readme.md

 **Class ID:** Rowan

 **Unresolved Issues:**
++ N/A

+**Notes:**
 + totalCount is 1 less than expected when testing using provided test.txt (82 < 83)

-**Notes:**
+++ manually counted the words in test.txt and 82 was my total, implying the lab 1 doc is incorrect

 ## Cyclomatic Complexity